2015 NBA playoffs: Conference Semifinals

-With their Game 7 win over the Los Angeles Clippers, the Houston Rockets became the ninth team in NBA history to come back from 3–1 series deficits to win the conference semifinals, and only the second franchise to do it twice.
+With their Game 7 win over the Los Angeles Clippers, the Houston Rockets became the ninth team in NBA history to come back from a 3–1 series deficit to win the conference semifinals, and only the second franchise to do it twice.
 They had first achieved that goal 20 years ago against the Phoenix Suns.
 The Boston Celtics are the only other franchise to twice make this comeback, doing it in 1968 and 1981.
 Overall, twelve teams have achieved the feat, with the Golden State Warriors doing it in the Western Conference Finals and Cleveland Cavaliers doing it in the NBA Finals the following season.
 The Denver Nuggets did it twice in 2020.

 With their series win over the Chicago Bulls, the Cleveland Cavaliers made the Eastern Conference Finals for the first time since 2009.

 With their series win over the Washington Wizards, the Atlanta Hawks made the Conference Finals (then called the Division Finals) for the first time since 1970.
 Since 1970, they had lost all 15 Division or Conference Semifinal series they participated in.

 With their series win over the Memphis Grizzlies, the Golden State Warriors made their first conference finals appearance since 1976, while the Houston Rockets made their first conference finals appearance since 1997.
 The Hawks, Warriors, and Rockets were the three NBA teams which had been waiting for the longest time for a return to the conference finals prior to this postseason.